manticoresoftware/manticoresearch/manual/Searching/Faceted_search.md

 ```

 where:
-* `group name` is an alias given to the aggregation
+* `group name` is an alias assigned to the aggregation
-* `field` value must contain the name of the attribute or expression we are faceting
+* `field` value must contain the name of the attribute or expression being faceted
-* optional `size` specifies the maximum number of buckets to include into the result.
-When not specified it inherits the main query's limit.
-More details can be found in section [Size of facet result](../Searching/Faceted_search.md#Size-of-facet-result).
+* optional `size` specifies the maximum number of buckets to include in the result.
+When not specified, it inherits the main query's limit.
+More details can be found in the [Size of facet result](../Searching/Faceted_search.md#Size-of-facet-result) section.
-* optional `sort` property is an array of attributes and/or additional properties with thy same syntax as [sort of the main query](../Searching/Sorting_and_ranking.md).
+* optional `sort` specifies an array of attributes and/or additional properties using the same syntax as the ["sort" parameter in the main query](../Searching/Sorting_and_ranking.md#HTTP).

 The result set will contain an `aggregations` node with the returned facets, where `key` is the aggregated value and `doc_count` is the aggregation count.